Easy to make and bursting with flavour; these Zucchini Fritters make a great lunch, side dish or snack.

 Zucchini Fritters for Babies

-Fritters are a fantastic finger food for serving up different vegetables to babies.
+Fritters are a fantastic finger food for babies.
 Their texture is perfect for nibbling on yet they are firm enough not to be crushed by those cute, chubby grips!

 These zucchini fritters do contain quite a lot of fresh herbs and you may wish to reduce the amounts slightly.
-Just remember, however, that baby food doesn’t need to be bland.
-Introducing different flavours early means that they will be more likely to accept them when they are older, and (usually) fussier.
+Just remember, however, that baby food doesn't need to be bland.
+Adding spices and herbs to baby food early means that they will be more likely to accept them when they are older, and (usually) fussier.

 These fritters are best eaten straight away but can be both refrigerated and frozen.